machbry/crops-growth-monitoring/README.md

 ## Setup env variables
 1. **Create a .env file from env.template**

-   Change default values for DB credentials if you want to use another postgre DB.
+   Change default values for DB credentials if you want to use an existing postgre DB.

    You don't need to change them if using DB from docker-compose for a dev environnement.